Jordyn Woods Reportedly Said She ‘Hooked Up’ With Khloé Kardashian’s Other Ex James Harden

-If sources close to Jordyn Woods are to be believed, then the former best friend of the Jenner-Kardashian click may have pursued more than one of Khloe Kardashian’s ex-boyfriends.
+If sources close to Jordyn Woods are to be believed, then the former best friend of the Jenner-Kardashian clique may have pursued more than one of Khloe Kardashian’s ex-boyfriends.
 The media learned that Jordyn Woods got together with Khloe’s then-boyfriend Tristan Thompson on February 17.
 Thompson and Woods didn’t do much to hide their attraction to the public since the two were seen out together cuddling and holding hands at Santa Monica’s SHOREbar before they headed back to Thompson’s house.

 Woods seems to have displayed remorse for her actions.
 She claims to not remember the night with Thompson because she drank far too much.
 When Woods found out the truth, she became very upset and broke down, according to Celeb News Network.
 However, sources close to Woods have claimed the pair was seeing each other behind Khloe’s back for about a month.